ivantcholakov/gibberish-aes-php/README.markdown

 Requirements:
 -----------------------------------

-- OpenSSL functions installed and PHP version >= 5.3.3 (preferred case)
+- OpenSSL functions installed and PHP version >= 5.3.3 (the preferred case)

 or